Image Dick Smit, Flickr

-The Norwegian Forest Cat comes in almost every colour with the exception of color point and the dilute colours chocolate and lilac.
+The Norwegian Forest Cat comes in almost every colour with the exception of colour point and the dilute colours chocolate and lilac.

 The Norwegian Forest Cat is an active breed of cat.
 They are easy going, mild mannered and friendly.

-Norwegian Forest Cats are known for their excellent climbing ability, they love to be up high.
-So it is important to provide them with a high perch (or two).
+Norwegian Forest Cats are known for their excellent climbing ability; they love to be up high.
+So it is essential to provide them with a high perch (or two).
 Wegies are a playful breed, well into adulthood.

 They are incredibly intelligent, make ideal family pets and get along well with children.
 They are extremely affectionate, like nothing more than being stroked and given attention.